Escape Novelty Blindness

 - It wasn’t obvious to me that I even had anxiety, despite being constantly anxious forever.

-- My first instinct was to hide it, repress it, and pretend everything was okay… but that just made it all worse.
+- Hiding it, repressing it, and pretending everything was okay just made it all worse.

 These things seem obvious to me now, but these minuscule lessons took years to learn.
 How can that be possible?